rdf-pipeline/team-docs/Installation.md

 2. The next set of commands make sure you are running the version of node and the noflo server you expect.
 You may have to issue slightly different commands for your shell.
 The commands below used `bash`.

 3. You may want to race ahead immediately.
 We suggest you don't.
-NoFlo is powerful, but has several moving parts.
+NoFlo is powerful and has several moving parts.
 Be methodical.

 4. NoFlo generally doesn't log to standard error, leaving that to individual components.
 It's easy, therefore, for something to be misconfigured and fail silently.
-Our "small steps, bottom up" approach mitigates some of that potential confusion, especially if you are used to other servers that do the logging.
+Our "small steps, bottom up" approach mitigates some of that potential confusion, especially if you are used to other servers that do logging differently.

+5. Finally, this may look like web development, but in reality, NoFlo lets us compose functionality on the backend.
+Thus, "console" generally refers to the terminal where we're running noflo-nodejs and not the web inspector console.

-Since the RDF Pipeline Framework uses the NoFlo server, to begin let's first make sure we can run the NoFlo server with node.js that we expect:
+Since we use NoFlo to assemble the RDF Pipeline, let's first make sure we can run the NoFlo server and frontend:

 ```bash
 type -p node  # dude, where's my node? -p reports the path